"Nisseland belongs to the gnomes"

 Published

-Climate change and a generally increasing global interest in the Arctic has meant that more and more people want to visit the area.
+Climate change and a generally increasing global interest in the Arctic have meant that more and more people want to visit the area.

-Some tourists have become so fascinated by Nisseland and that arctic landscape that they have even tried to buy the land – or parts of it.
+Some tourists have become so fascinated by Nisseland and the Arctic landscape that they have even tried to buy the land – or parts of it.

-However, it has met strong opposition from many goblins because the country traditionally not owned by individuals, but shared collectively by the local population.
-Homeowners only rent the area their home stands on.
+However, this has met with strong resistance from many gnomes because traditionally the land is not owned by individuals, but is shared jointly by the local population.
+Homeowners only rent the area on which their home stands.

-The goblins do not want to change this way of life, and therefore there have been demonstrations with signs with the message: "Nisseland belongs to the gnomes."
-The signs are still up, so that the many new arrivals can also see and understand the message.
-For the past year, a new Atlantic airport has also been opened, which has led to a significant increase in the number of visitors from outside.
+The elves do not want to change this way of life, and therefore there have been demonstrations with signs with the message: “Elves’ land is the elves’.”
+The signs are still standing, so that the many newcomers can also see and understand the message.
+In the past year, a new Atlantic airport has also been opened, which has led to a significant increase in the number of visitors from outside.

-The year has also been characterized by democracy and political events.
-There have been held two elections in Nisseland – to the gnomes' Inatsisartut and to the municipal council.
-The goblins have diligently used their democratic right, and many young people have been elected with great visions and hopes for the future.
+The year has also been marked by democracy and political events.
+Two elections have been held in Nisseland – for the Inatsisartut of the elves and for the municipal council.
+The elves have diligently exercised their democratic right, and many young people have been elected with great visions and hopes for the future.

-At the same time Naalakkersuisut has officially decided that Inuit Day on November 7 henceforth must be flag day.
-It was also marked in Nisseland, where there were lit tallow lamps and danced a drum dance.
-The goblins and the Inuit are close related and have always supported each other.
-Through generations they have lived side by side aside, married across identities and linked strong family and bond of friendship.
+At the same time, the Government of Greenland has officially decided that Inuit Day on November 7th will be flag day from now on.
+It was also marked in Nisseland, where fat lamps were lit and drum dances were performed.
+The Elves and Inuit are closely related and have always supported each other.
+For generations, they have lived side by side, married across identities and formed strong family and friendship bonds.

-The tradition I believe preparations have been made for the cozy Christmas season in Nisseland this year as well.
-But for some elves, it will be a Christmas marked by longing after they have lost their loved ones.
+True to tradition, preparations have been made for the cozy Christmas season in Nisseland this year as well.
+But for some elves it will be a Christmas marked by longing after they have lost their loved ones.
 To them we send warm Christmas greetings and wishes for new strength.
-At the same time, there are also families who celebrate Christmas with a newborn for the first time child – a great and beautiful event filled with joy and gratitude.
-The little ones children give hope that life goes on, even in a troubled world.
+At the same time, there are also families who are celebrating Christmas with a newborn child for the first time – a great and beautiful event filled with joy and gratitude.
+The little children give hope that life will continue, even in a troubled world.

-We wishes all readers from Nisselandet a Merry Christmas and a Happy New Year.
+We wish all readers from Nisselandet a Merry Christmas and a Happy New Year.